How Polynomials BehaveA polynomial looks like this:

 Example: a polynomial of Degree 4 will have 3 turning points or less

 has 3 turning points

 The most is 3, but there can be less.

-You may not know where they are, but at least you know the most there can be!
+We may not know where they are, but at least we know the most there can be!